 - Monitoring all HVAC, drainage, and refrigeration components.

-Soft Facility Management
+Soft Facility Services

 - Reception areas where meals and events are held as well as food services.

-- Site services for micro-kitchens consisting of restocking of paper products including cups and plates.
+- Site services for micro-kitchens, consisting of restocking of paper products including cups and plates.

 - Mailrooms and all package management processes including shipping and receiving.

-- Culinary staffing for kitchens.
+- Culinary staffing for kitchens and cafeterias.

 Building solutions have become far more tailored and customized than they were in years past.
 Gone are the days of a one-size serves all philosophy that allowed providers to come in and layer a solution into an environment—even though there was no fit.
-This approach has